 AeroGrow (the company that makes the AeroGarden line of products) recently dropped the prices on all the AeroGarden models, and with free shipping this purchase was a great deal.
-Plus, the unit arrived with two freebies that we weren’t expecting:
+Plus, the unit arrived with two freebies that I wasn’t expecting:

 - The AeroGarden Herb ‘n Serve – a very cool, battery-operated salad dressing and marinade maker.
 Works like a small blender, just add fresh herbs, oil and vinegar, blend and serve.
 Comes with a booklet full of recipes for dressings made with your freshly grown AeroGarden crops